, it is common for many parents and coaches ask when their child/athlete can

 It is important that the school have two teams:

-- Academic Team (teacher, counselor, school mental health, school nurse, administrator)
+- Academic Team (teacher, counselor, speech-language pathologist, school mental health, school nurse, administrator)

 Before a child can even consider returning to the field or to recreational activities, he must successfully adjust back into the social and academic demands of school.